JCP 2.10: Process Document

 Specification: See Java Specification.

-Technology Compatibility Kit (TCK): The suite of tests, tools, and documentation that allows an organization to determine if its implementation is compliant with the Specification.
+Technology Compatibility Kit (TCK): The suite of tests, tools, and documentation that is used to determine if an implementation of a JCP complies with the Specification.

-Transfer Ballot: The EC ballot to approve transfer of ownership of a Specification, RI, and TCK from one Member to another Member.
-1
+Transfer Ballot: The EC ballot to approve transfer of ownership of a Specification, RI, and TCK from one JCP Member to another.
+(Transfer of ownership does not mean transfer of IP rights, only the right to start again.
+The new Spec Lead can, however, negotiate a transfer of IP with the old Spec Lead.)

 Umbrella Java Specification Request (UJSR): A JSR that defines or revises a Platform Edition or Profile Specification.
 A UJSR proceeds through the JCP like any other JSR.